All suspects arrested in connection to Macon drug ring, Bibb County deputies say

-Thirteen people, indicted on April 14, are allegedly connected to a Macon criminal street gang that is accused of distributing drugs in Georgia prisons.
-While 11 of the indicted have been arrested, two are at large.
+Thirteen people, indicted on April 14, are allegedly connected to a Macon criminal street gang accused of distributing drugs in Georgia prisons.
+Deputies requested the public’s help Monday finding some of the defendants so they could be arrested.
+All 13 are now behind bars, according to the news release.

 Operation ‘Macon Gotti’